dextr-cloud/dextr-docs/docs/_pages/caller-blocking.md

 title: "ConnectPath - Call Blocking Workflow"
 ---

-Call Blocking Workflow (Disposition Update in Activity Search & Integration with ConnectPath's Database in a Contact Flow via a Lambda Function)

-ConnectPath allows privileged users to update the Disposition of a completed contact, overriding a Disposition previously selected by an agent.
+ConnectPath allows privileged users to update the Disposition of a completed contact, overriding a Disposition previously selected by an agent and effectively forming a Call Blocking Workflow by integrating with ConnectPath's Database in a Contact Flow via a Lambda Function.

 Combined with a DynamoDB index, Lambda function and Contact flow, you can create a workflow within ConnectPath and your contact flow to block